Stillbirth

 Avoid smoking, drinking alcohol and recreational drugs as these can be harmful to your baby’s development and increase the risk of a stillbirth.
 Also, limit caffeinated drinks to no more than 200mg per day Footnote [5] as caffeine can cause blood vessels in the womb to constrict and so reduce the blood supply to your baby.

-If you suffer from a stillbirth, you could use your health insurance policy for treatment.
-The first step is to get a referral from your GP, or through our Digital GP app ^.
-Then you can make a claim through MyAviva, over the phone, or online
+If you experience a stillbirth, you could use your health insurance policy for treatment.
+The first step for most people is to contact us via our Digital GP app^.
+Your GP can help arrange a referral for tests for stillbirth and talk to you about your wellbeing and any mental health support you might need.
+Then you can make your claim through MyAviva, over the phone, or online.

 If we confirm that your claim meets the terms of your policy, we'll pay for the treatment directly.
 Just be sure to tell us if you need more tests or treatment, or if your hospital or specialist changes.